pkgcloud/pkgcloud/docs/providers/openstack/databases.md

-##Using the Openstack Database provider
+## Using the OpenStack Database provider

 Creating a client is straight-forward: